The Must-Do Experiences in Fiji

 7. Snorkel or Scuba Dive with Sharks

 The Pacific Harbour in Viti Levu is known in Fiji as the “Adventure Capital”, with its array of adrenaline activities from white water rafting to jet boating.
 Another adventure activity on the menu is scuba diving with Bull Sharks!
-Join the team from Aqua Trek for one of their daily shark feedings and watch a shark-feeding frenzy right before your eyes with no cage!
+Join the team from Aqua Trek (more info on Viator and Tripadvisor) for one of their daily shark feedings and watch a shark-feeding frenzy right before your eyes with no cage!
 You can also experience this from Barefoot Kuata Resort in the Yasawa Islands, which also offers snorkelling with sharks if you’re not a certified diver.
 Check out more activities in the 10 Must-Dos on the Pacific Harbour & Beqa.

 8. Visit a Fijian Village

 The Fijian culture is so welcoming, so intriguing and so accessible that it would almost be a crime to visit Fiji without visiting a village.
-Resorts across the islands work with local villages to offer tours to guests, which are a down-to-earth and humbling experience to see how simply yet how happily these Pacific Islanders live.
-One of the famous villages to visit, however, is Navala Village on the Suncoast of Viti Levu – one of the last remaining villages with traditionally-thatched bures.
+Resorts across the islands work with local villages to offer tours to guests, which are a down-to-earth and humbling experience to see how simple yet how happily these Pacific Islanders live.
+One of the famous villages to visit, however, is Navala Village on the Suncoast of Viti Levu – one of the last remaining villages with traditionally thatched bures.
 See more Suncoast activities in the 10 Must-Dos on the Suncoast.

 9. Swim in the Sawa-i-Lau Caves

 The Yasawa Islands are known for their idyllic islands, sandy beaches and the Blue Lagoon, but one of the hidden gems worth discovering is the Sawa-i-Lau Caves.
 Resorts in the northern Yasawa Islands offer boat tours out to this sea cave weathered into the cliffs of an island.
-The stunning limestone formations make for a fun photo opportunity while swimming through an underwater tunnel will open up another glorious cavern.
+The stunning limestone formations make for a fun photo opportunity while swimming through an underwater tunnel that will open up another glorious cavern.
 Check out more attractions in the Yasawas in the 10 Must-Dos in the Yasawa Islands.

 10. Delve into the Colo-i-Suva Forest Park

 Finally, if you find yourself in Fiji’s capital city, don’t miss the Colo-i-Suva Forest Park.
-Like Suva’s own tropical back yard, the protected area has around 6.5km (4 miles) of walking trails to explore.
+Like Suva’s own tropical backyard, the protected area has around 6.5km (4 miles) of walking trails to explore.
 Venture to picturesque waterfalls and swim in various freshwater swimming holes in the picture-perfect spot just outside of Suva.
 Get inspiration for more activities in the area in the 10 Must-Dos in Suva.